 Grid View (default) - Displays data in a tabular form.
 The following features, and many more, can be employed for the Grid View embedded in the SearchLookUpEdit: data sorting, grouping, filtering, summaries, hiding column headers, changing row height, etc. See Grid View to learn more.

-Tile View - Displays records as read-only tiles, using one of the following layout modes: default (standard table layout), list (tiles have no space between them) and Kanban.
-This View provides the Tile Template feature, which helps you arrange fields relative to other fields, specify absolute or relative field display bounds, etc. See Tile View.
+Tile View - Displays records as read-only tiles, using one of the following layout modes: default (one or multiple columns/rows), list (without spaces between records) and Kanban.
+This View provides the advanced field positioning feature, which helps you arrange fields relative to other fields, specify absolute or relative field display bounds, etc. See Tile View.

 Banded Grid View - Displays data in a tabular form and allows grouping of columns into bands.
 See Banded Grid Views.